Your Definitive Guide To KPI Tracking By Utilizing Modern Software & Tools

 - Predictive analytics & AI

-With so many KPIs to track and so little time to do so, the KPI tracking system you decide to invest in should also include advanced technologies such as predictive analytics and artificial intelligence to make your life easier.
-On one hand, the predictive analysis gives you a glance into the future by taking historical data to predict a possible outcome in your performance.
+With so many KPIs to track and so little time to do so, the KPI tracking system you decide to invest in should also include advanced technologies such as predictive analytics and artificial intelligence to improve your daily operations.
+On one hand, predictive analysis gives you a glance into the future by taking historical data to predict a possible outcome in your performance.
 And on the other hand, AI technologies such as datapine’s intelligent alarms will use neural networks to learn from trends and patterns to find any anomalies in your data.
-You just need to set predefined goals and the tool will immediately notify you if something is not going as planned.
+You just have to set predefined goals and the tool will immediately notify you if something is not going as planned.